Effects of Desoxyn Abuse

 - Recovery housing that provides a supervised setting for people in recovery before they transition back to their home environment.

-- Outpatient treatment where the individual will attend treatment during the day before returning to their home.
+- Outpatient care and services where the individual will attend treatment during the day before returning to their home.

 - Relationship counseling to repair healthy relationships.

 - Social skills training to build effective communication.